arboeh/huABus-dev/huawei_solar_modbus_mqtt/README.md

-# Home Assistant Add-on: huABus | Huawei Solar Modbus to MQTT
+# Home Assistant App: huABus | Huawei Solar Modbus to MQTT

 Reads data from your Huawei SUN2000 inverter via Modbus TCP and publishes it via MQTT with automatic Home Assistant discovery.